Financial Assistance Programs for Businesses

 Small Business Improvement Fund (SBIF)*

 The SBIF program uses TIF revenues to help owners of commercial and industrial properties and/or tenants within the Peterson Pulaski and Elston Armstrong TIF Districts to repair or remodel their facilities.
-Eligible businesses can receive a reimbursing grant to cover up to 75% of the cost of remodeling work, with a maximum grant amount of $150,000.
+Eligible commercial businesses can receive a reimbursing grant to cover up to 90% of the cost of remodeling work, with a maximum grant amount of $150,000.
+Eligible industrial businesses can receive a reimbursing grant to cover up to 50% cost, with a maximum amount of $250,000.
 The grant does not have to be repaid.
-Industrial companies must have under 100 employees to qualify.
+Industrial companies must have under 200 or fewer full-time equivalent employees.

 Applications are processed by SomerCor 504, a federally certified Small Business Administration lender.
-For more details, click on SomerCor 504 or call Jacob Stern at 312-360-3328 or email email@example.com.
+For more details, click on SomerCor 504 or call Silvia Orozco at 312-360-3334 or email firstname.lastname@example.org.

 Eligible expenses for a SBIF grant are permanent building improvement costs, including, but not limited to:

-- Tuck pointing and masonry repairs; façade repair projects
+- Tuckpointing and masonry repairs; façade repair/improvement projects

 - Roof repair and replacement